x-labs-xyz/icassp-muscle-coherence/README.md

 1. Start with `MSC_SVM/` folder for the main research implementation
 2. Execute scripts in numerical order within MSC_SVM
-3. Explore `Others/` folder for alternative approaches and comparisons
-4. Refer to individual folder README files for detailed implementation notes
+3. Refer to individual folder README files for detailed implementation notes

 ## Research Contribution

 This work demonstrates that traditional feature engineering approaches (MSC and standard EMG features) with SVM outperform deep learning methods for EMG gesture classification when working with limited training data, while providing better computational efficiency.